Vincent

 Spin qubits with SiGe/Ge/SiGe quantum wells

-Working on Spin Qubits confined in a Ge/SiGe heterostructure with an initial focus on fabrication of nanoscale devices.
-In a second step we will study these Spin Qubits to gain insights on the novel properties of Germanium and evaluate their suitability for large scale Qubit devices.
+Working on spin qubits confined in a Ge/SiGe heterostructure with an initial focus on fabrication of nanoscale devices.
+In a second step we will study these spin qubits to gain insights on the novel properties of Germanium and evaluate their suitability for large scale qubit devices.

 Spandan